-The proposed METRO Blue Line Extension project will bring light rail transit to the northwest communities of the Minneapolis-St. Paul Metro as early as 2024.
+The proposed METRO Blue Line Extension project will bring light rail transit to the northwest communities of the Minneapolis-St. Paul Metro.

 The line will travel 13 miles northwest of downtown Minneapolis.
 The train will travel from Target Field Station in downtown Minneapolis to the the 63rd Avenue station in Brooklyn Park.
 From there, the trail will move onto West Broadway Avenue through Brooklyn Park before ending north of Trunk Highway 610 at the Oak Grove Parkway station.

-The route includes eleven LRT stations, with five stations in Brooklyn Park:
+The METRO Blue Line Extension will include five stations in Brooklyn Park:

 - Oak Grove Parkway and West Broadway